jstromsoe/reach-docs/docs/quickstart.md

 * Put Reach IP in address bar and go.

-> If your device supports Bonjour discovery, you can access Reach with **http://reach.local**.
-> However, **with two** devices on the network **only one** will respond to such address.

 Read more on resolving IP addresses in the [ReachView section](reachview-basics.md).

-* After that you will see ReachView Updater again which will test your device and check for updates.
+* After that you will see ReachView Updater again which will install latest updates.

-> In ReachView we have automatic notification about updates.
-> You can also check :5000 port fo them in the future.

 ![reach_view_updater_finish.png](img/quickstart/reach_view_updater_finish.png)

-* Press **Reboot and go to the app!** button if everything is OK.
+* Press **Reboot and go to the app!** button.
+Wait while device reboots.

-* Refresh page when you will see green led on your device, which means that it is ready to go.

-* Here's our ReachView app is loading!
+* In about a minute refresh the page with ReachView app.

 ![reach_view_loading.png](img/quickstart/reach_view_loading.png)